 czech music in exile

-This online initiative of our society promotes music of sixteen Czech composers who left their native Czechoslovakia during the last century to escape either fascist or communist regimes.
+This online initiative promotes music of sixteen Czech composers who left their native Czechoslovakia during the last century to escape either fascist or communist regimes.
 The project has been designed to preserve and protect the memory of these gifted composers.
-Last year, as part of this project, we created an online presentation to promote an exhibition of the Czech Museum of Music in Prague to mark the centenary of Jaroslav Jezek's birth.
+Last year, as part of the project, we created an online presentation for an exhibition curated by the Czech Museum of Music in Prague to mark the centenary of Jaroslav Jezek's birth.

 We wish to thank the following performers who promoted the composer's music in the Czech Republic, Germany, The Netherlands, Switzerland, and the United States in 2006 (in alphabetical order): Akademie Praha Chamber Orchestra, Arlene Alvarado, Ballet Ensemble of the National Theatre Brno, Renata Bialasova, Marja Bon, Sara Davis Buechner, Dana Buresova, Kevin Bylsma, Timothy Cheek, Kara Douglas, Virginia Eskin, Zuzana Fojtikova, Peter Geisselbrecht, Susan Gray, Michael Heaston, Caroline Helton, Pavel Hryzak, Milan Kanak, Kapralova Quartet, Laura Kobayashi, Milus Kotisova, Jan Kral, Ladislav Lakomy, Irene Maessen, Anette von Malek, Matthew McFarlin, Cornelia Mühlenhoff, Naomi Oliphant, Orchestra of the Janacek Opera, Elise Quagliata, San Jose Chamber Orchestra, Kira Slovacek, Lubomira Sonkova, Jana Stefackova, Sonya Szabo-Reynolds, Barbara Turner, Sabina Vajdova, and Daniel Weeks.